BerkeleyAutomation/Urban_Driving_Simulator/docs/source/examples.rst

    env._render()

 First we create a visualizer window of size 800x800.
-We use PyGame for visualization
+We use PyGame for visualization.

 The ``SimpleIntersectionState`` defines a simple four-way intersection.
 We instantiate our initial state with 3 cars and 2 pedestrians.